hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 greggirwin (Gregg Irwin): Not trying to bother ya'll.
 I've been interested in this project for several years.
 Just exploring.
 Please forgive.

 [18:15:01](#crdhxea20kFXd2GCNvttl-sssYRhdBToqxqjRSoOgEE) <hiiamboris (NOT THIS ONE)>:
-Hi and welcome @maturin2048:matrix.org Ì†ΩÌ∏â
+Hi and welcome @maturin2048:matrix.org üòâ
 Let us know if you need any help.

 [18:17:06](#7SfhMHWzKiv7zR4myTc0DNe-dn60G6nJDDE13b7soSk) <maturin2048>: